 Blake Envelopes deserves a separate “wow” for its search mechanism alone – there’s a huge system of filters that allow users to find exactly what they’ve been looking for through a straightforward design.

 Whoever was designing the website clearly knew their craft very well.
 At first glance, D.FY seems like a one-pager and an amazing one.
 This best b2b web design skillfully uses video content to showcase what they are doing, which is something not every B2B company has taken as a habit yet.

 Also, note how many small details are thought of from beginning to end.
 For instance, at the bottom of the page, there’s a number of scrolls so that a user can estimate the length of the page.
 The text on the sliders is kept in a cohesive style which leaves no chaos on the page.

 Without even testing out the company for its shipping, you can already tell they had a wise designer from the very first scroll.
 A minimalistic theme with a visual, a caption and a headline gives you all the basic info about Shipwise in a nutshell.

 Scrolling a little further, you might be amazed at how well the company uses fonts and colors to showcase its style and branding.
 A combo of white and blue with the occasional touches of black does its job – the website comes across as super classy.

-There’s other details to note about how the designer made the font work well with pictures.
-For example, by unconventionally merging the two, with text overlapping the image, the website doesn’t feel conventional and templated, which is exactly what you’re looking for in a custom web design for B2B companies.
+There are other details to note about how the designer made the font work well with pictures.
+For example, by unconventionally merging the two, with text overlapping the image, the website doesn’t feel conventional and template, which is exactly what you’re looking for in a custom web design for B2B companies.

 A few visual gimmicks can also prove useful – for instance, by complying with the “golden ratio”, you will be instantly more appealing to your user base.
 You can even design the “404” pages creatively to be remembered.